nmwsharp/nonmanifold-laplacian/README.md

 ### Known issues

+This implementation is not the same code which was used to generate the results in the paper.
+If you need exact comparisons, please contact the authors.

 - Any unreferenced vertices in the input are stripped from the output
 - For point clouds, this repo uses a simple method to generate planar Delaunay triangulations, which may not be totally robust to collinear or degenerate point clouds.